cisagov/postfix-docker/README.md

 ## Image tags ##

-The images of this container are tagged with [semantic versions](https://semver.org) of the underlying postfix project that they containerize.
+The images of this container are tagged with [semantic versions](https://semver.org) of the underlying Postfix project that they containerize.
 It is recommended that most users use a version tag (e.g.
 `:0.0.4`).